hexiumsoftec/hexiumsoftec.github.io/README.md

 This particular example is Google DeepMind's Deep Q-learning playing Atari Breakout.
 This is using a concept called Reinforced learning.

 When we try to throw a basket ball into the basket, after several attempts, we finally learn that throwing it in a particular angle at a particular speed, it is possible to put the ball inside the basket.
-Just like that, learning the environment and reconfigauring the artifcial neural networks, it is possible for the machine to learn the perfect way to solve problems, some times better than us.
+Just like that, learning the environment and reconfiguring the artifcial neural networks, it is possible for the machine to learn the perfect way to solve problems, some times better than us.
 After the completion of this cource, The learner will be able to implement some most challenging AI problems.

 [![Facebook's Facial recogonition](https://www.facebook.com/facebook/videos/10156872585996729/)](https://www.facebook.com/facebook/videos/10156872585996729/)]